Developing Independent, Expressive Young Musicians from the Inside Out

 X Implements the wrong order of how we learn music

-X Not built on evidence-based research of both musical development and overall child development
+X Not built on evidence-based research of both music development and psychomotor development

 X Misses the most important skill of musicianship - to hear and play music with understanding